PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 The performance will be very poor if these system requirements are not satisfied.

 Alternatively a Mac with equivalent hardware specifications can be used.

+## Uninstall

+Before proceeding uninstall any version of Python or Python distributions you may have previously installed such as Anaconda, Miniconda, Mambaforge or Miniforge.

 ## Mambaforge Shell Script Install